hadrienBriand/TVShow-app/README.md

 # TVShow App

 TVShow App is a React application developed with TypeScript and Vite.
-The app provides users with recommendations for TV shows based on a selected series.
+The app provides users with recommendations for TV shows or Movies based on a selected series/movies.
 It leverages the power of modern web technologies like Vite for fast development and TypeScript for type safety.

 ## Features